dashpay/dashwallet-ios/README.md

 can recreate the entire wallet including all balances and transaction history.
 This allows for a single convenient backup that will work forever.

-Wallet seeds are securely stored on the iOS keychain and never leave the device.
-They are never stored on any server.
+The wallet seed is securely stored on the iOS keychain and never leaves your device.
+It is never stored on any server.
 Your private keys are generated from your seed as needed and then immediately wiped from memory.
 Additionally, iOS keychain data persists even if the app is deleted.
 If you accidentally delete breadwallet and reinstall it, your wallet will be automatically recreated from the seed stored on the keychain.
 (Be sure to do a factory reset if you sell or